adonispeace/adonispeace.github.io/about.md

 ---
 layout: article
-title: Something to say-About my life,what I thought and so on（ Unscheduled update）
+title: this is a place where I wanna talk Something-About my life,something I read and so on（ Unscheduled update）
 header:
   theme: dark
   background: 'linear-gradient(135deg, rgb(34, 139, 87), rgb(139, 34, 139))'